coqhammer/coqhammer.github.io/index.md

 From Hammer Require Import Tactics.
 ```

+The easiest way to use `sauto` is via the `best` tactic (since
+1.3.1).
+The `best` tactic tries a number of `sauto` variants with
+different options.
+However, familiarity with different tactics from
+the `Tactics` module and with various `sauto` options often results in
+more effective use.

+An important thing to know is that `sauto` and related tactics never
+perform induction.
+When induction is needed, it must be done manually.

-The module provides "solvers" which either solve the goal or fail, and
+The `Tactics` module provides "solvers" which either solve the goal or
-"simplifiers" which simplify the goal but do not perform backtracking
+fail, and "simplifiers" which simplify the goal but do not perform
-proof search.
+backtracking proof search.
 The simplifiers never fail.
-The solvers are based on
+The solvers are
-variants of the `sauto` tactic or its sub-components.
-The simplifiers
+based on variants of the `sauto` tactic or its sub-components.
+The
-are based on variants of the heuristics and simplifications performed
+simplifiers are based on variants of the heuristics and
-by `sauto` upon context change.
+simplifications performed by `sauto` upon context change.

 Below we list the solvers and the simplifiers in the order of
 increasing strength and decreasing speed: